rgommezz/react-native-offline/README.md

 [![CircleCI](https://circleci.com/gh/rgommezz/react-native-offline.svg?style=shield)](https://circleci.com/gh/rgommezz/react-native-offline) [![npm version](https://badge.fury.io/js/react-native-offline.svg)](https://badge.fury.io/js/react-native-offline) [![Coverage Status](https://coveralls.io/repos/github/rauliyohmc/react-native-offline/badge.svg?branch=master)](https://coveralls.io/github/rauliyohmc/react-native-offline?branch=master)
 [![npm](https://img.shields.io/npm/dm/react-native-offline.svg)]()

 Handful of utilities you should keep in your toolbelt to handle offline/online connectivity in React Native.
-It supports both iOS and Android platforms.
+It supports iOS, Android and Windows platforms.
 You can leverage all the functionalities provided or just the ones that suits your needs, the modules are conveniently decoupled.

 Check out [this medium article](https://blog.callstack.io/your-react-native-offline-tool-belt-795abd5f0183) to see the power of the library with real world examples! 🚀